-|a professional kit for jewellery and silver||or look at kilns at electrickilns.co.uk or making jewellery at kitiki.co.uk|
+|a professional kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-The Kitiki Professional Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
-It's popular for putting a lustre on silver and anything made from Art Clay metal clays and PMC silver clays.
+The Professional Tumbler Kit is generally used for polishing jewellery and metals, although it has other applicatons.
+It's ideal for putting a lustre on gold, silver, and pieces made from Art Clay metal clays and PMC silver clays.

-You can create attractive finishes on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
-And there are diverse archeological, engineering, geological, home-hobby, and industrial applications.
+Tumblers and polishers can be used to refine, matte, or gloss the surface on brass, bronze, cartridge shells, castings, coins, copper, fashion accessories, fingerprint keepsakes, glass, gold, gun components, jewellery, keys, metals, minerals, model parts, rocks, shells, silver, small treasures, and stones.
+And there are diverse archeological, engineering, geological, hobby, and industrial applications.

 For prices, use the shop link below the menu bar near the top-right of any page.
-They include UK VAT and UK mainland delivery.
+Complete kit prices include a UK-EU voltage and CE-marked motor base, a rotating drum, abrasive or polishing media, comprehensive instructions, UK mainland delivery, UK VAT, and continuing free support from a top-tier international distributor.
 So, no other charges and you can start work straight away.

-|THE KITIKI PROFESSIONAL ROTARY TUMBLER KIT: PHOTOS|
+|THE KITIKI PROFESSIONAL TUMBLER KIT: PHOTOS|

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The Professional Tumbler Motor Base.
+Professional Tumbler Motor Base.

-The Professional Tumbler With One Rubber Drum.
+Professional Tumbler With One Rubber Drum.

-The Professional Tumbler With Two Rubber Drums.
+Professional Tumbler With Two Rubber Drums.

-The Professional 950gm Rubber Drum.
+Professional 950cc Rubber Drum.

-The Professional 1000gm Rubber Drum With Internal Vanes.
+Professional 1000cc Rubber Drum With Vanes.

-The Professional Small 510gm Rubber Drum.
+Professional Small 510cc Rubber Drum.

-The Kitiki Stainless-Steel Balls And Planetoids.
+Kitiki Stainless-Steel Balls And Planetoids.

-The Kitiki Stainless-Steel Pins And Rods.
+Kitiki Stainless-Steel Pins And Rods.

-The Kitiki Drum Cleaner.
+Kitiki Drum Cleaner.

-|THE KITIKI PROFESSIONAL ROTARY TUMBLER KIT||JEWELLERY AND METALS|
+|THE KITIKI PROFESSIONAL TUMBLER KIT||JEWELLERY, GOLD, AND SILVER|

 The motor is rated at 230V-240V 40W, so can use a regular mains socket.
 It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.

-Including the barrel, it measures 200mm x 130mm x 200mm high, weighs about 2kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
+Including the barrel, it measures 200mm x 130mm x 200mm high, weighs about 3kg, and comes with a 1.8 metre cable ending in a UK 3-pin plug.
 Plastic protectors stop the tumbler marking your work-top, or slowly creeping and falling off.

 The instructions for all the tumblers and polishers can be printed here, using the instructions link below the menu bar near the top of the page.

-To make the lid easier to push on, it needs to stand in hot water.
+Plastic drums are a bit fiddlesome to open and close.
+However, to make the lid easier to push on, stand it in hot water.
 When it's on, the drum needs to be squeezed to expel as much air as possible because, during prolonged tumbling, the air warms up and expands and can cause the drum to leak.

 To make the lid easier to pull off, the whole drum needs to stand in hot water.
 Prising it off is a good way to break your nails and there's a slight risk that it will suddenly come off and you'll spill your work, shot or grit, and soapy water.